Somers, Montana

 Somers is an unincorporated community and census-designated place (CDP) in Flathead County, Montana, United States.
-The population was 1,109 at the 2010 census, up from 556 in 2000.
+The population was 1,049 at the 2020 census, nearly double from 556 in the 2000 census.

 History

 Great Northern Railway magnate James J. Hill contracted to build a sawmill on the north end of Flathead Lake in 1900.
 A town was developed for the workers.
 The town was named for George O. Somers, a Vice President of the Great Northern Railroad, and the person responsible for overseeing the development of the new lumber town.

 In 1909, the Industrial Worker, a newspaper published out of Seattle by the Industrial Workers of the World, described Somers thus:

 The IWW at the time was in dispute with Jim Hill in connection with strike waves throughout the Flathead Valley, especially centered in Kalispell.
 Sawmill workers organized with the IWW struck at the Somers Lumber Company, with company management quickly hiring scab labor and blacklisting union members as a result.
 Tensions reached their peak in late July 1909, when the IWW warned unemployed workers to stay away from Somers to avoid the conditions there.

+In 2023, a 106-acre site was designated Somers Beach State Park.
+Once developed there will be day-use amenities and a hand launch area for boats.